kylebueche/kylebueche.github.io/projects/lisp-opengl-renderer.md

 # Final Thoughts

   If I were to expand this right now, I would want to:
-  - Abstract things a bit more to tidy certain things.
+  - Abstract things a bit more to tidy certain things
   - Honestly not much more, I'd rather take the skills I learned here into new projects

   This renderer was for a class, but keyframes, interpolation, and fractals were all creative freedoms of mine.
 I really enjoyed figuring out how to implement those things, and I love the results that it gave.
 I plan to use the skills I learned here to implement some of these things in a more advanced renderer in the future.